dalong0514/readnotes/20210106计算原文/2021034Excel-VBA-Programming-for-Dummies/2021034Excel-VBA-Programming-for-Dummies1501.md

 The following example uses the third argument and provides a default value.
 The

-default value is the username stored by Excel (the Application object’s UserName
+default value is the username stored by Excel (the Application object's UserName

 property).